FisheyJay/Chronic-Disability-Scoring-for-Member-Outreach/README.md

 	than when my code helps people in a real and meaningful way.
 That said ...

-	If another technologist such as myself anywhere in the world can take this code and emulate it to server their needs and similarly have a positive effect on sick and/or very young or aging persons anywhere, if it helps just one person, then it is wonderful! ...and the time I spent posting this was time very well spent.
+	If another technologist such as myself anywhere in the world can take this code and emulate it and similarly have a positive effect on sick persons not reciving the care they desperately require,... if it helps just one person, then it is wonderful! ... and the time I spent posting this was time very well spent.

 PURPOSE: